-Daniel Berio (1978) is a researcher and artist from Florence, Italy.
+Daniel Berio is a researcher and artist from Florence, Italy.
 Since a young age Daniel was actively involved in the international graffiti art scene.
 In parallel he developed a professional career initially as a graphic designer and later as a graphics programmer in video games, multimedia and audio-visual software.
-In 2013 he obtained a Masters degree from the Royal Academy of Art in the Hague, where he developed drawing machines and installations materializing graffiti -inspired procedural forms.
-Today Daniel is continuing his research in the procedural generation of graffiti within the IGGI PhD programme at Goldsmiths, University of London.
+In 2013 he obtained a Master degree from the Royal Academy of Art in The Hague (Netherlands), where he developed drawing machines and installations materializing graffiti-inspired procedural forms.
+Today Daniel is continuing his research in the procedural generation of graffiti within the IGGI (Intelligent Games and Game Intelligence) PhD program at Goldsmiths, University of London.

 Home institution: Goldsmiths